Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 No Concessions

-In testimony before the House Foreign Affairs Committee on March 10, 2021, Blinken said the administration was not going to make any concessions to Iran to rejoin the nuclear deal.
+In testimony before the House Foreign Affairs Committee on March 10, 2021, Blinken said the administration would not going to make any concessions to Iran to rejoin the nuclear deal.
 The administration insists that Iran return to full compliance with the agreement and hopes to use that as a “platform” for negotiating a “longer and stronger” deal.

 “We have fundamental problems with Iran’s actions across a whole series of things, whether it is support for terrorism, whether it is a ballistic missile program,” said Blinken.
 “An Iran with a nuclear weapon or with the threshold capacity to have one is an Iran that is likely to act with even greater impunity when it comes to those things.”

-Blinken assured the committee the administration would consult on its Iran policy.
+Blinken assured the committee that the administration would consult on its Iran policy.
 “Congress is the first stop,” he said, “but also allies, partners, including allies and partners in the region, who have their own concerns and own interests at stake.”
 Blinken said the U.S. has already had discussions with China, Russia, and the European signatories to the Iran deal.

 Meanwhile, 140 members of the House, split evenly between Republicans and Democrats, sent a letter to Blinken insisting that any agreements with Iranaddress the full range of threats that Iran poses to the region.